+Other incidental factors (side or type of bar)

 We checked for other incidental variables to make sure that choices did not reflect an idiosyncratic pattern.
 One of these was to see if participants always chose one side of the screen.
 Overall the left side was chosen 49.1 % of the time.
 The control group picked the left option 51% of the time, the ETL group 49.1 % of the time and the MTL group 47.2 % of the time.
 A one-way ANOVA confirmed that the groups did not differ from each other in how often they chose left (F(2, 88) = 2.43, p = 0.094).
 A paired t-test showed that participants overall did not choose the left side significantly less than 50 % (p = 0.087) and this possibly marginal effect is due only to the MTL group choosing the left side significantly less than half of the time (p = 0.003).
 This is explained by the timed out trials as well since all but one of the timed out trials was chosen right and this group had the most timed out trials.
 Excluding these trials the percent of time the left option is chosen by the MTL group increases to 48.4, which is no longer significantly different than 50% (p = 0.086).

 Another potential confounder we checked was for clear preference for any specific candy bars.
 Though some bars were chosen more often than other running pairwise t-tests on the frequency of how often each bar was chosen did not yield any clear “winning” bars.

-Transitivity across trials
+Transitivity across trials (memory and intransitivities)

-As noted in the main textne for the differences observed in groups is not the influence of hippocampal damage on the construction of value estimates, but rather the idea that respondents with MTL damage simply did not recall their prior answers in the choice task.
+As noted in the main text one alternative for the differences observed in groups is not the influence of hippocampal damage on the construction of value estimates, but rather the idea that respondents with MTL damage simply did not recall their prior answers in the choice task.
 We examined how intransitivities occurred across time by looking at the number of times each trial was involved in intransitivity.
 Alternative explanations involving memory would expect a change in this proportion with trial number (i. e. when the pair is seen during the session).
 The number of times each trial was involved in an intransitivity served as the dependent measure in a hierarchical regression allowing for different intercepts for each subject nested in groups and fixed effects of the centered trial number and its centered quadratic term (to detect non-linear effects), as well as factors indicating groups and their interactions.
 Expectedly, each trial was involved in more intransitivities for the MTL group (t = 3.863) followed by the ETL group (t = 1.904) compared to the healthy controls.
 Each trial was involved in 0.5 intransitivities for the control group, 0.8 for the ETL group and 1.2 for MTL group but this pattern showed neither a linear (t = 0.766) or quadratic (t = 0.514) trend for any of the groups as the interactions between trial number and groups showed (t = 1.41 for ETL group and – 0.61 for MTL group).
 All trial across the experiment for each subject were equally likely to be involved in an intransitive triplet ruling out explanations based on memory to explain the group differences in total number of intransitivies.

+Fig. S1: Number of intransitivities a trial is involved in based on when it is seen during the task broken down by groups.

-Intransitivities
+Intransitivities and reaction times